Front-End Development’s Big Three: ReactJS VS VueJS VS Angular

 AngularJS is otherwise known as Angular 1. and was made available in 2010.
 Like Vue, Google employees (Miško Hevery and Jules Kremer) and utilizes MVVM data bindings originally created it.

-As this framework serves as a reference, non-developers can quickly pinpoint which components to reuse.
+As this front-end development programming language serves as a reference, non-developers can quickly pinpoint which components to reuse.
 This technique allows them to focus on more unique aspects of the project instead of spending valuable time drafting a new interface.
 Thus, ultimately making the design process more efficient.

 Angular is a full-featured – making it much better for heavier and more complex projects involving multiple components and deliverables.
 Plus, its framework enables applications to function in different environments through Angular CLI.
 When you work with Angular, the possibilities for front-end development are endless.
 For example, it expands your scope to the creation of games too and doesn’t limit to form-based applications.